kostas-s/restaurant-odin/README.md

 # Brunchery restaurant page
-A Restaurant webpage for Webpack, npm, JS practice
+A mock Restaurant page, built as a fast static SPA.

 ## Features
 * A Frontend Single Page App